Blaster Master (video game): Development

 Blaster Master was created by Kenji Sada (credited as Senta), who also led the development of The Wing of Madoola and wrote its main code.
-The game was made by a part-time development team of about five people, which included team leader and main-programmer Sada, sub-programmer Kenji Kajita (Kanz), character designer Hiroyuki Kagoya (Fanky), art designer Yoshiaki Iwata (PGM F-1), and sound programmer Naohisa Morota (Marumo).
-Iwata, who would direct the re-imagining Blaster Master: Overdrive, did the game's opening sequence and designed the map, overall layout, and bosses.
+The game was made by a part-time development team of about five people, which included team leader and main programmer Sada, sub-programmer Kenji Kajita (Kanz), character designer Hiroyuki Kagoya (Fanky), art designer Yoshiaki Iwata (PGM F-1), and sound programmer Naohisa Morota (Marumo).
+Iwata, who would later direct the reimagining Blaster Master: Overdrive, did the game's opening sequence and designed the map, overall layout, and bosses.
 In a 2010 interview, Iwata said: "We were trying to make the best action game to date, with all that entails.
 With SOPHIA (the game's vehicle), we wanted to bring to life a sense of action that incorporated all 360° of the environment in a way that players hadn't really experienced up to that point.
 Along with that, we wanted large, expansive maps so that we could support that vision".

 The game's art design came from Iwata, who was able to translate his original ideas directly into the game as far as the NES's graphical capabilities could be taken at that time.
 He said: "The goal was really to try to pull off the best graphics on the NES to date.
 Simple graphics were more or less the standard on the NES at the time but I had this firm belief that it was possible to do something better, something prettier.
 I feel like we pulled it off and were able to show people what could be done [on the NES].
 It left an impression around the office, and from what I've heard [the visuals] influenced the work of other games that were later made by other NES developers as well".
 The game's music and sound were designed in cooperation between Sunsoft's staff and an outside composer, Naoki Kodaka, who had previously worked on scores for many of the company's other games.
 Iwata credited him for giving the company a good reputation for video game music in the late 1980s and lamented that "none of those people are working together anymore since they've all separated from Sunsoft [over the years]".